dPaskhin/unique/README.md

     age: faker.number.int({ min: 18, max: 100 }),
   }),
   {
-    // Here can be any function that takes the return value of the createUser function and converts it to a string.
+    // Here can be any function that takes the return value of the function provided above and converts it to a string.
+    // Or just omit it, JSON.stringify will be used instead.
     stringifier: JsonMarshal.stringify,
   }
 );